Arun-g03/Arun-g03/README.md

 🎮 Currently working on:

-- A multi-agent reinforcement learning project for my dissertation 🤖
+- A porfolio page with a variety of demos
 - An automated stock trading system using Python & PyTorch 📈
 - A procedural maze type dungeon game using Unreal Engine + multiplayer support
+- A local Ollama based chat interface
 - https://circuit-lab.co.uk/

 🛠️ Tech Stack: